The SS Roosevelt on the cover of a wonderful book, Perry's Arctic

 Today, we describe "Star 11" shown on the list (key) above - Brunswick 1902

-On August 26, 1902, President of the United States, Theodore Roosevelt, while touring Maine aboard his train of majestic Pullman parlor car coaches, made a brief stop in Brunswick prior to continuing on to Augusta.
+On August 26, 1902, President of the United States, Theodore Roosevelt, while touring Maine aboard his train of majestic Pullman parlor car coaches, made a brief stop in Brunswick before continuing on to Augusta.
 The stop was originally scheduled for arrival at 7:30 pm with a departure time of 7:49 pm.
 The train was running a little late...

 Click Here The Lewiston Evening Journal, Lewiston, Maine, August 27, 1902